Philip Roller

-Philip Roller (ฟิลิป โรลเลอร์, born 10 June 1994) is a professional footballer who plays as a right-back or a right winger for Thai League 1 club Port.
-Born in Germany, he represents the Thailand national team.
+Philip Roller (ฟิลิป โรลเลอร์, born 10 June 1994) is a former professional footballer who plays as a right-back or a right winger.
+Born in Germany, he plays for the Thailand national team.

 Club career

-Roller began playing football with local side TSV Bad Boll.
-He played in the youth system of 1.FC Eislingen, VfL Kirchheim, SSV Ulm 1846, Grasshopper Club Zürich and Stuttgarter Kickers but never joined their senior sides.
+Roller began playing football with local side TSV Bad Boll in Baden-Württemberg, Germany.
+He played in the youth system of 1.
+FC Eislingen, VfL Kirchheim/Teck, SSV Ulm, Grasshopper Club Zürich and Stuttgarter Kickers but never joined their senior sides.
 Roller would play in the Oberliga and Regionalliga before signing with SC Austria Lustenau where he made 13 Austrian Football First League appearances.

 Ratchaburi Mitr Phol

 In 2017, Roller moved to Thailand, joining Ratchaburi Mitr Phol a few weeks before making his international debut.

 International career

 Roller is eligible to play international football for the Thailand national team through his Thai mother.